Speak, 2011, Ted Kerr

 Archive as Impetus, 2013, Xaviera Simmons

-In 2013 artist Xaviera Simmons dove into the Museum of Modern Art’s “vast institutional history and holdings,” performing her research through public interventions that were both museum tour guide and agitator.
+In Summer 2013 visual and performing artist Xaviera Simmons dove into the Museum of Modern Art’s “vast institutional history and archival holdings,” performing her research through long form public interventions that were part museum tour guide and part museum agitator.

-As described by MoMA, the project, titled “Archive as Impetus (Not on View)” constructed a political line through the museum’s “early exhibitions, institutional correspondence, artist interventions, collection works, and present-day conflicts” with an aim of “opening up a dialogue.”
+As described by MoMA, the project, titled “Archive as Impetus (Not on View)” constructed a clear political line through the museum’s “early and contemporary exhibitions, archives, libraries, institutional correspondence, artist interventions, collection works, and present-day conflicts” with an aim of “opening up a dialogue.”

 What happens when the immediacy of direct action fades?
-What happens when, for a multitude of reasons, a subject falls out of favor with popular American media culture?
-What happens when the local and global media halts its rigorous coverage of the moment-to-moment workings of a movement and when day-to-day protests and loud calls to action subside?
-What has become of HIV/AIDS?
-And what has become of its responses?
+What occurs when, for a multitude of reasons, a subject falls out of favor with popular American media culture?
+What sustains when the local and global media halts its rigorous coverage of the moment-to-moment workings of a movement and when day-to-day protests and loud calls to action subside?
+More urgently, what has become of HIV/AIDS?
+And what has become of its responses today?

-What happens to the individual and collective psyches surrounding the disease and its voices?
+What has happened to the individual and collective psyches surrounding the disease and its voices?
 And how is this psychological knowledge passed on to the bodies of those born after the apex of the AIDS movement, those who seemingly no longer see or face the visible life threatening, life ending repercussions that the virus once produced?
 Are the collective and personal narratives of the friends, family members and confidants of those living and/or passing with the virus no longer as immediately relevant to the general population?
 Those whose memories are folded away on a daily basis into the privacy of personal and familial narratives?
-What happens in our current consciousness surrounding HIV/AIDS with the passing of time, advancements in medical technologies and care and the ever shifting cultural gaze?
-What happens to those documents that lay seemingly static and frozen in steady retrospect ready as memorials?
+Where is our collective consciousness surrounding HIV/AIDS with the passing of time, advancements in medical technologies and care and the ever shifting cultural gaze?
+What has happened to those documents, texts, films and documentaries that lay seemingly static and frozen in steady retrospect dedicated as memorials?

 Disclosures II, 2013, Shan Kelley